cast-org/figuration/docs/widgets/dropdown.md

     </dt>
     <dd>
         Closes the currently focused menu, and moves focus to the next focusable items in the document.
+        If current focus is on an input or textarea in the menu, the focus moves to the next focusable item in the menu.
     </dd>
     <dt>
         <kbd>enter</kbd>